Burket Minerd was born on Jan. 26, 1774 in Oley Township, Berks County, PA, the son of Jacob and Maria (Nein) Minerd Sr.

 Burket is most certainly the same "Burget Minor" of Preston County who served in the War of 1812 as an Ensign in Lieuteant Christian Conn's Detachment of Troops of the 104th Regiment of Virginia Militia.
 Though sketchy, his military records show that he served for only 13 days, from Feb.
 20 to March 4, 1815, and that he earned $8.38 for this service.
 His name in the military records has been spelled both "Minard" and "Minor."
 Said Wiley's History: "This company was drafted or volunteered at the Webster farm, two miles south of Bruceton, afterward owned by Bowen G. Trowbridge, rendezvoused at Morgantown, marched through Kingwood to the Dunkard Bottom on Cheat River, where they received orders to be discharged, as peace was declared."

 Burket may have been close to his brothers Daniel Sr. and Frederick Sr., and/or to some of his Skinner in-laws, who were early pioneers of Perry County, OH.
-In 1818, Burket is thought to have sued Willliam Melick in Perry County for $500.
+In 1818, evidence hints that Burket sued Willliam Melick in Perry County for $500.
 According to records, the dispute arose over a broken covenant dating all the way back to 1806 for the purchase of 190 acres in Pennsylvania.
 Nothing more is known of this litigation.

 Documents on file today at the Monongalia County (WV) Courthouse in Morgantown show that on Nov.
 18, 1815, Burket signed his consent for his daughter Sarah ("Sary") to marry Anthony Carroll.
 Both Carroll and Godfrey Guseman signed a bond for the marriage license, which stated that the "marriage is suddenly intended to be had and solemnized..."

 The Minerds sold land in Somerset County, PA, in 1824 though they were living in West Virginia at the time.
-Since neither of them could write, he signed his name simply with a "B," and she with an "X," on the deed.
+Since neither of them could write, he signed his name on the deed simply with a "B," and she with an "X."

 Strangely, when his father in law died in 1823, and the estate was auctioned off, Burket did not purchase any of the 125 available items for sale.